Early Access Update #15: Expanding the World with New Islands, Map Mechanics, and Core Gameplay Systems

 By observing a ship, you can understand:

-- what kind of cargo it may carry
+- what cargo it may be carrying

 - how dangerous it is